Setup and Quick Start

 import hls4ml

-# You can print it to see some default parameters
+# You can print the config to see some default parameters

 print(config)